Autosomal Recessive Inheritance

 Most genes come in pairs.
 You inherit one half of the pair from your mother and the

-or condition.
 Or it can cause no problems at all.

 a single gene pair tells your body what to do.
 Sometimes you need both genes in a